freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 The site [CSS Zen Garden](http://www.csszengarden.com/) is a great example how the same html can be styled to look totally unique.

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).

+Help and tutorials for CSS may also be found at [www.w3schools.com](https://www.w3schools.com/css/default.asp).